 Beypore or Beypur is an ancient port town and part of Kozhikode municipal corporation in Kozhikode district in the state of Kerala, India.
 The place was formerly known as Vaypura / Vadaparappanad.
 Tippu Sultan named the town “Sultan Pattanam”.
 There is a marina and a beautiful beach.
 Beypore port is one of the oldest ports in Kerala from where trading was done to the Middle East.
 Beypore is also famous for building wooden ships, called Dhows or Urus in the Malayalam language.
 These ships are usually bought by Arab merchants for trading, fishing and now used as tourist ships.
 According to Captain Iwata, founder member of the Association of Sumerian ships in Japan, Sumerian ships might have been built in Beypore.
 There is evidence to prove that Beypore had direct trade links with Mesopotamia and was a prominent link on the maritime silk route.

-Nearby attractions in Beypore include the fishing harbour, hardly a kilometer from the shipbuilding yard and Kadalundi Bird Sanctuary, which is about 7 km from Beypore.
-The Kadalundi estuary is considered as a birdwatchers, paradise, due to the variety of local as well as migratory bird life.
+Nearby attractions in Beypore include the fishing harbor, hardly a kilometer from the shipbuilding yard and Kadalundi Bird Sanctuary, which is about 7 km from Beypore.
+The Kadalundi estuary is considered as a birdwatcher, paradise, due to the variety of local as well as migratory birdlife.
 Migratory birds flock here in large numbers during February-March.

 The sanctuary is spread over a group of islands in a scenic area surrounded by hillocks where the Kadalundi River flows into the Arabian Sea.
 The place is locally known as Kadalundi Nagaram.